bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

 # managing units of work without a UnitOfWorkManager

-The _unit of work_ pattern makes a lot of sense.
-Being able to manage blocks of code that needed to be executed "together" and atomically, makes a lot of sense.
-It might be as simple as just wrapping everything in a single database transaction, but you might also want to manage some other types of permanent storage (filesystem, cloud storage).
+The **Unit of Work** pattern is one of the more straightforward ones; it's easy to understand why you might want to manage blocks of code that need to be executed "together" and atomically.

+In a simple project that might just mean wrapping everything in a single database transaction, but you might also want to manage some other types of permanent storage (filesystem, cloud storage...).

-But you can also think of a unit of work as applying to all the events that might be raised from a block of code:  raise all the events in the happy case, or raising none of them (roll back) if an error occurs at any point, so that the command handler can be replayed later without generating duplicate events.
+If you're using domain events, you might also want to apply the unit-of-work concept to them as well:  for a given block of code, perhaps a command handler, either raise all the events in the happy case, or raise none at all (analogous to a rollback) if an error occurs at any point.
+This gives you the option to replay the command handler later without worrying about duplicate events.

+In that case your unit of work manager needs to grow some logic for tracking a stack of events raised by a block of code, as suggested in the [domain events post](https://io.made.com/why-use-domain-events/).

-A Python context manager is the right pattern here, but does the implementation really need to involve three different classes?
+Either way, a Python context manager is the right pattern here, but does the implementation really need to involve three different classes?

 ```python
 class SqlAlchemy:

     def __init__(self, uri):